xingjiepan/MERFISH_probe_design/README.md

 # MERFISH_probe_design
-A python pipeline for MERFISH probe design.
+A python3 pipeline for MERFISH probe design.

 ## Installation
 Install the package by